YandereChan2/Relocating-destructor-and-operator-reloc/Operator reloc and relocating destructor.md

 However, in many cases, the call of the destructor is just useless, and the call of the move constructor is just like a simple memcpy.
 For the sake of the Zero-overhead rule, we need a new way to solve this problem.

-Moreover,sometimes we may want to have a not-null type,that means,the type can’t copy and move,but it’s OK to relocate it.For example,we can define a `not_null_unique_ptr`.<!-- JA: WHY do we want this?
-At least I (Jiang An) don't want it. -->
+Moreover, sometimes we may want to have a non-nullable type, that means, the type can’t be copied and moved, but it’s OK to relocate it.
+For example, we can define a non-nullable version of `indirect_value` in [P1950R2](https://wg21.link/p1950r2).

 The proposal introduces: